How Does a Doctor Make a Migraine Diagnosis?

 Part 2: The Medical Exam

-Some red flags include fever, weight loss, runny nose, eye tearing or sudden onset of headaches.
-Doctors use a method called SSNOOP to elicit whether any of these worrisome symptoms are occurring (see the American Headache Society for more on SSNOOP).
+Why all the questions?
+Doctor want to rule out other types of head pain, such as sinus headaches and cluster headaches, as well as other potential causes.
+Red flags that something else is going on include fever, weight loss, runny nose, eye tearing or sudden onset of headaches.
+Doctors use a method called SNOOP to elicit whether any of these worrisome symptoms could be a sign of a serious health situation such as a brain aneurysm or brain tumors (see the American Headache Society for more).
 Your physical exam will include vital signs and simple neurologic tests to help rule out those possibilities.
-7 If your doctor’s findings fit the SSNOOP criteria, blood tests and/or imaging studies will be ordered to pinpoint the root cause.
+In the rare case that your doctor finds cause for concern, blood tests and/or imaging studies will be ordered to pinpoint the root cause, says Dr. Seng.

 With a diagnosis in hand, your doctor can help you come up with a treatment program best suited to your needs.
 Treatments vary widely, according to migraine symptoms, frequency and severity as well as coexisting medical conditions.4 Your solution will likely involve some form of medication, either in prescription or over-the-counter form, along with adjustments to your daily routine and lifestyle.

 - “Migraine.”
 ICHD-3 Beta The International Classification of Headache Disorders 3rd Edition (Beta Version), www.ichd-3.org/1-migraine/.
 Access date: 5 October 2017.

 - “Migraine.”
 Mayo Clinic, Mayo Foundation for Medical Education and Research, 26 Apr.
 2017, www.mayoclinic.org/diseases-conditions/migraine-headache/diagnosis-treatment/drc-20360207.

 - “Migraine Headaches.”
 University of Maryland Medical Center, www.umm.edu/health/medical/reports/articles/migraine-headaches.